LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 There are state-financed health care systems, systems of almost nationwide compulsory insurance for all citizens that bear the costs of care, or systems where citizens must bear the costs themselves.
 However, the differences can be quite fluid.

 The network of health care in a state or region consists, as already mentioned in Sect.
-2.​6, not only of hospitals and medical offices but also of responsible government agencies and insurance companies, among other things.
+2.6, not only of hospitals and medical offices but also of responsible government agencies and insurance companies, among other things.
 The global pandemic that broke out at the end of 2019 in particular highlights the importance of municipal health departments, national disease control authorities (e.g., the Robert Koch Institute in Germany), and international institutions (e.g., the European Centre for Disease Prevention and Control (ECDS) and the World Health Organization (WHO)).
 However, it also highlights the importance of networking among these agencies.

 ### 6.9.2 Technological Perspective
 We already know from Sect.
-2.​6 that every state and region in which there is a network of health care facilities already has, by definition, a transinstitutional health information system (tHIS).
+2.6 that every state and region in which there is a network of health care facilities already has, by definition, a transinstitutional health information system (tHIS).
 However, such tHIS are supported by computers to quite different degrees depending on the country.
 Networking between actors requires communication and interoperability of the systems involved, just as it does within institutions.
 Very often—even in rich industrialized countries—this communication takes place by telephone or postal communication or even by fax.

 The tHIS of states or regions are composed of the institutional information systems of the institutions participating in the network.
 These information systems thus incorporate the entire range of application systems described in Sect.
-3.​4 into the tHIS.
+3.4 into the tHIS.
 In order for the institutional information systems to be interoperable with each other, they must each have interoperable application systems through which they can communicate with the other institutional information systems and thus work together.
 All aspects of interoperability and integration discussed in Sects.
-3.​7 through 3.​10 play a role in this process, and use of the interoperability standards discussed in Sect.
-3.​7.​2 is essential.
+3.7 through 3.10 play a role in this process, and use of the interoperability standards discussed in Sect.
+3.7.2 is essential.
 For example, in Austria, and increasingly in Germany, Integrating the Health care Enterprise (IHE) profiles and especially XDS are used for this purpose (Sects.
-3.​7.​2.​5 and 3.​7.​2.​6).
+3.7.2.5 and 3.7.2.6).
 However, FHIR is becoming increasingly important.

 Especially for government agencies and ministries of health, other application systems are required in addition to those explained in Sect.
-3.​4.
+3.4.
 The WHO describes 25 types of such application systems in its WHO Classification of Digital Health Interventions [2].
 However, at this point, the WHO’s terminology does not match the terminology in our textbook, so the application systems at WHO are usually referred to as information systems.
-Examples of such types of application systems are “community-based information systems” (WHO category F) and “public health and disease surveillance system” (WHO category V).
-The “district health information systems” frequently mentioned in the literature must also be understood as application systems that must work together with the other application systems of the tHIS via interfaces.
+Examples of such types of application systems are "community-based information systems" (WHO category F) and "public health and disease surveillance system" (WHO category V).
+The "district health information systems" frequently mentioned in the literature must also be understood as application systems that must work together with the other application systems of the tHIS via interfaces.

 It makes sense if, in a national health care system and also at the international level such as the European Union, a computer-supported infrastructure is available at the physical (Sect.
-3.​10.​2) and logical level of the tHIS through which the institutional information systems can communicate with each other in a standardized manner.
+3.10.2) and logical level of the tHIS through which the institutional information systems can communicate with each other in a standardized manner.
 In Germany, for example, this infrastructure is known as the telematics infrastructure.

 Worldwide, tHIS are developed very differently at the country level.